 Drum shell construction.

-The way your drums look is referred to as the "finish".
-There are typically four common types of finish, ranging from plastic wrap (the most economical), to oils, (more expensive) lacquers (more expensive still) and exotic finishes (the most expensive).
-The plastic wrap option is the most economical - these can be found on drums of all levels from simple colors to plush sparkles.
-Oils tend to have a matte finish, and range once again from simple colors to burst and fade finishes (where for example, a darker color fades to a lighter color).
-Lacquer shells are beautiful painted finishes sealed with a clear lacquer, and range from colors to fades, bursts and even sparkles.
+The way your drums look is referred to as the finish.
+There are typically four common types of finish, ranging from plastic wrap (the most economical) to oils (more expensive), lacquers (more expensive still), and exotic finishes (the most costly).
+The plastic wrap option is the most economical - these are found on drums of all levels, from simple colors to plush sparkles.
+Oils tend to have a matte finish and range once again from simple colors to burst and fade finishes (where a darker color fades to a lighter color).
+Lacquer shells are beautiful painted finishes sealed with a clear lacquer and range from colors to fades, bursts, and even sparkles.
 Like oil finishes, it is possible to see the natural grain of the wood on drums that have been finished with a lacquer.
-Exotic finishes are where shells have been constructed from exotic rare woods that have a very unique grain pattern, such as burl maple or spider pine.
-These unique woods can be color stained and lacquered, and represent the most expensive finishes.
+Exotic finishes are where shells are constructed from rare exotic woods with a unique grain pattern, such as burl maple or spider pine.
+These unique woods can be color stained and lacquered and represent the most expensive finishes.

-While the shell construction and the finish determines the bulk of the price of a drum set, there are some other factors to consider.
-Are the rims, hoops and bolts stainless steel (more expensive) or are they chrome over steel?
-The latter is less expensive, and more likely to rust or tarnish over time if not properly maintained.
-The rims and nut boxes might be a custom finish, such as brass, gold plated or nickel.
-These can add to the cost and are usually found on high end drum sets.
-Are the drum heads a brand name (like Evans, Remo or Aquarian), or are they a nondescript generic brand?
-The latter are often found on beginner level drum sets, and well worth an immediate upgrade.
+While the shell construction and the finish determine the bulk of a drum set's price, there are some other factors to consider.
+Are the rims, hoops, and bolts stainless steel, or are they chrome over steel?
+The latter is less expensive and more likely to rust or tarnish over time if not properly maintained.
+The rims and nut boxes might be a custom finish, such as brass, gold plated, or nickel.
+These can add to the cost and can be found on high-end drum sets.
+Are the drum heads a brand name like Evans, Remo, or Aquarian, or are they a nondescript generic brand?
+The latter is found on beginner-level drum sets and well worth an immediate upgrade.
 Is the drum set manufactured in your home country or produced abroad?
-The majority are produced in China and Taiwan, and the shipping, import duty and other related taxes are all factored in to the price.
-Does the drum set include the hardware (pedals, stands and seat), or is it just a shell pack?
+The majority are made in China and Taiwan, and the shipping, import duty, and other related taxes are all factored into the price.
+Does the drum set include the hardware (pedals, stands, and seat), or is it just a shell pack?
 Does the drum set come with a cymbal pack?
-While starter drum sets often do (albeit often worth an immediate upgrade), most intermediate sets do not, and professional level drums never come with cymbals, unless packaged and bundled together by a retailer.
+While starter drum sets often do (albeit usually worth an immediate upgrade), most intermediate sets do not.
+Professional level drums never come with cymbals unless packaged and bundled together by a retailer.
 Most beginners pitch in at the lower end of the price scale until they are sure that drums will be a long-term commitment.
 If this is the case for you, then fear not.
 There are many ways to make a starter drum set to sound great.

-If you have any questions relating to this article, please feel free to reach out!
-Email us at [email protected].
+If you have any questions about this article, please feel free to email [email protected].